HSGamer/BetterEconomy/README.md

 # Allow: file, mysql, sqlite, json
 handler-type: file

-# The type of the hook.
-Used to hook an economy core
+# Enable if the plugin should hook to other economy cores (Vault, Treasury, etc)
-# Allow: VAULT, TREASURY, NONE
-hook-type: VAULT
+hook-enabled: true

 # Settings on formatting the balance
 currency: